Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 How Banks Actually Compute Your Income

 For a salaried applicant, the bank uses the latest payslip and CPF contribution history.
-For a self-employed applicant, the bank goes upstream — straight to IRAS Notice of Assessment (NOA) filings.
+For a self-employed applicant, it goes straight to your IRAS Notice of Assessment (NOA) filings.

 The standard formula: